vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Deploy the virtual container host to a resource pool rather than to a vApp.
 If you specify this option, `vic-machine create` creates a resource pool with the same name as the virtual container host.

 <pre>--use-rp</pre>

-### `pool-memory-reservation` ###

-Short name: `--pmr`

-Reserve a quantity of memory for use by the vApp or resource pool that contains the virtual container host and container VMs.
-Specify the memory reservation value in MB.
-If not specified, `vic-machine create` sets the reservation to 1.

-<pre>--pool-memory-reservation 1024</pre>

-### `pool-memory-limit` ###

-Short name: `--pml`

-Limit the amount of memory that is available for use by the vApp or resource pool that contains the virtual container host and container VMs.
-Specify the memory limit value in MB.
-If not specified, `vic-machine create` sets the limit to 0 (unlimited).

-<pre>--pool-memory-limit 1024</pre>

-### `pool-memory-shares` ###

-Short name: `--pms`

-Set memory shares on the vApp or resource pool that contains the virtual container host and container VMs.
-Specify the share value as a level or a number, for example `high`, `normal`, `low`, or `163840`.
-If not specified, `vic-machine create` sets the share to `normal`.

-<pre>--pool-memory-shares low</pre>

-### `pool-cpu-reservation` ###

-Short name: `--pcr`

-Reserve a quantity of CPU capacity for use by the vApp or resource pool that contains the virtual container host and container VMs.
-Specify the CPU reservation value in MHz.
-If not specified, `vic-machine create` sets the reservation to 1.

-<pre>--pool-cpu-reservation 1024</pre>

-### `pool-cpu-limit` ###

-Short name: `--pcl`

-Limit the amount of CPU capacity that is available for use by the vApp or resource pool that contains the virtual container host and container VMs.
-Specify the CPU limit value in MHz.
-If not specified, `vic-machine create` sets the reservation to 0 (unlimited).

-<pre>--pool-cpu-limit 1024</pre>

-### `pool-cpu-shares` ###

-Short name: `--pcs`

-Set CPU shares on the vApp or resource pool that contains the virtual container host and container VMs.
-Specify the share value as a level or a number, for example `high`, `normal`, `low`, or `163840`.
-If not specified, `vic-machine create` sets the share to `normal`.

-<pre>--pool-cpu-shares low</pre>

-### `debug` ###
-Short name: `-v`

-Provide verbose logging output, for troubleshooting purposes when running `vic-machine create`.
-If not specified, the `debug` value is set to 0 and verbose logging is disabled.
-Provide a value of 1 or greater to increase the verbosity of the logging.
-Note that setting debug to a value greater than 1 can affect the behavior of `vic-machine create`.

-<pre>--debug 1</pre>